Emirhan1699/Grid-Maintenance-Analysis/README.md

 ### 🎯 Key Business Questions Addressed

 - **What is the measurable impact of preventive maintenance?**
-  Evaluating changes in outage frequency and total outage duration before and after scheduled maintenance activities.
+  Evaluating whether scheduled maintenance interventions are associated with reductions in recurring outage frequency and total outage duration.

 - **Where should field operations and resource allocation focus?**
   Identifying operational centers and voltage levels associated with the highest levels of customer impact and outage activity.

 - **How do Medium Voltage (MV) and Low Voltage (LV) incidents differ in scale?**
-  Comparing Medium Voltage feeder-level outages with more localized Low Voltage distribution issues.
+  Comparing Medium Voltage feeder reliability with localized Low Voltage distribution issues.

 > 🔒 **Data Privacy Notice:** Due to company confidentiality requirements, all original datasets and the Power BI Template (`.pbit`) file have been excluded from this repository.
 The project is presented through documentation, methodology, visual structures, and aggregated analytical insights without exposing confidential source data.